CaptanHamm/BL-Quote-Bot/README.md

 /config/settings.json

-Edit the settings file with your own details
+Edit the settings file with your own details such as Bot Token and Prefix used to invoke commands

 ## Run it